crewtaylor/epoll_echo_server/README.md

 #### Server

 The server is based on the _epoll_ event polling system in Linux.
 It supports **2000** connections until it closes and reports how long it took to read messages from all **2000** clients and echo back the messages.
-It has log ability for each connection event but this is turned off to optimize run time.
-If you would like logging uncomment the `CLOG` function.
+There server logs each connection and message it receieves.
+This logging capability can be turned off to optimize for runtime.

 #### Client

 The client program spawns **2000** threads that all connect to the server and say hello with their `thread_id`.
 The threads then join together and the client program reports how long it took to send and receive the hello message.
-Logging is also turned off here to optimize for run time.
-If you would like logging uncomment the `CLOG` function.
+Logging is also turned on here for readability but can be commented out to optimize for runtime.